 Even thyroid issues may have an oxalate basis.
 Dr. Izabella Wentz, RhP and author of Hashimoto’s Thyroiditis: Lifestyle Interventions for Finding and Treating the Root Cause, states that autopsies have found that 79% of adults have oxalate crystals in their thyroid glands, which could lead to inflammation and autoimmune issues.

 According to Andrew Rostenberg, DC, as oxalates are absorbed, they may force us to lose precious sulfates required for detoxification, growth and repair of our cells, moving blood, and detoxifying.
+Low sulfate can cause oxalate to get into cell and affect mitochondria function.

 But I believe a serious issue with oxalates is that they bind with minerals, thereby keeping us from absorbing things like zinc and calcium while simultaneously preventing the excretion of toxic metals like mercury and lead.